 – scroll down to see further images –

-This box probably is the work of local Chinese artisans who worked in the colonial Dutch East Indies, most probably in Sumatra, or perhaps Vietnam It is of lacquered wood panels that are inlaid with mother-of-pearl, and has a hinged, slightly domed cover.
+This box is the work of local Chinese artisans who worked in the colonial Dutch East Indies, most probably in Sumatra, or perhaps Vietnam or the Ryukyu Islands.
+It is of lacquered wood panels that are inlaid with mother-of-pearl, and has a hinged, slightly domed cover.

 The lower edge of the cover or lid, and the upper edge of the base, are overlaid all the way around with plain, silver strips that have been carefully applied with tiny silver pins.
 The key plate is rectangular and chased with leafy scrollwork and a Chinese-style symbol – probably a stylised Xi or ‘happiness’ symbol – against a tooled background.
 The two hinge brackets on the reverse are of similar form and similarly decorated.